 - After the dough is done mixing, scoop the batter into the prepared pan and smooth the top.

-- Cover the pan with a tea towel and let rise for 30 minutes.
+- Cover the pan with a tea towel and let rise until batter barely crests the top of the rim or about 30 minutes.

-- Mix the reserved egg white with a dash of water and use a pastry brush to spread over the dough.
+- Mix the reserved egg white and use a pastry brush to spread over the dough.

-- Bake for 45 minutes or until the bread is golden brown on top.
+- Bake for 45 minutes or until an instant-read thermometer registers between 205-210F.
 You may need to cover it with foil at the 40 minute mark.

 - After it’s finished baking, let the loaf cool in the pan on a wire rack for 15 minutes.